 by Mike DiMeo, Girard College graduate (1939) and author of "The Stone Cocoon," about the college.

 Stephen Girard came to America by way of Philadelphia in 1776 through circumstance rather than by purpose.
 He had been to New York on earlier voyages, but it was not until his arrival in Philadelphia that Girard made America his permanent home.
 He went on to be the wealthiest citizen and, in several ways, he contributed much to the early growth of the new nation he adopted.
 His influence was evident in shipping, construction, banking, and even in politics, later into coal mining and railroads.
 In a more benign display of control, Girard gained great civic regard with his attention to the human tragedies that took a toll in the early years of the Republic.
 His generosity was exhibited in many charitable works, the most notable of which thrives today.
-One hundred and sixty seven years after his death, Girard College, a school opened in his name, continues to function as he decreed it, giving opportunity to those who would otherwise not have it.
+Many decades after his death in 1831, Girard College, a school opened in his name, continues to function as he decreed it, giving opportunity to those who would otherwise not have it.
 Stephen Girard's legacy lives on in diverse ways, visible and invisible, public and silent, his mark indelibly inscribed on our society.

 A postcard depicting an older Stephen Girard standing among the orphans